 Out of disgust over how my outcry was handled, I ended up resigning from the Content Creators Coalition Executive Board beginning of last year, and from the position of New York Chapter President, and from the organization altogether.
 I was tired and disappointed.
 I hate drama from the bottom of my heart, I don’t need it for any reason.
 When I was resigning, I said, “I certainly hope that no other women find themselves in a similar situation.”
 And I forgot about it.
 I decided to let them be, hoping that after being exposed internally, Boxer would be too scared to do it to somebody else.

-When recently I heard other women share their own stories of Boxer’s peculiar and inappropriate ways – followed by an attempt to discredit the woman who complained and whoever defended her – two things happened.
-One, I obviously felt bad for the other women with stories similar to mine.
-I absolutely believe them because I’ve been there.
+When recently I heard other women share their own stories of Boxer’s peculiar and inappropriate ways–followed by an attempt to discredit the woman who complained and her defenders–two things happened.
+Firstly, I obviously felt bad for the other women with stories similar to mine.
+I absolutely believed them because I’ve been there.
 They were describing the same behaviors I have experienced, the same behaviors that made me uncomfortable and disgusted, the same ways of covering up one’s messes with aggressive verbal attacks on the victim.
 Evidently, some things don’t change.
 I even recognized the mannerisms.

 UPDATED: Read the story by Chelsea Crowell here.